CCSU ALUMNI ATHLETICS HALL OF FAME

 NOMINATION FORM

-The CCSU Alumni Athletics Hall of Fame recognizes and honors former outstanding CCSU student-athletes for their contributions and achievements in athletics.
+The CCSU Alumni Athletics Hall of Fame recognizes and honors outstanding former CCSU student-athletes for their contributions and achievements in athletics.
 Nominees, in general, must be of good character and worthy of the award, and individuals, who, through their actions, have shown support for the ideals of the University.
 Nominees shall have represented CCSU in a positive manner both on and off the playing arena.
-Including the Class of 2023, there are 167 members of the CCSU Alumni Athletics Hall of Fame, and five teams.
+Including the Class of 2025, there are 179 members of the CCSU Alumni Athletics Hall of Fame, and seven teams.